Tracey Spicer: Career

+Spicer's second non-fiction book, Man-Made: How the bias of the past is being built into the future was published by Simon & Schuster in May 2023.
+The book, which examines how societal bias becomes embedded in artificial intelligence systems, from facial recognition to hiring algorithms was longlisted for that year's Walkley Book Award and won the Social Responsibility category at the 2023 Australian Business Book Awards.

 Advocacy and views

 Spicer is an ambassador for World Vision, the World Wide Fund for Nature (WWF), the Queensland University of Technology's Learning Potential Fund and the Penguin Foundation, and Patron of the NSW Cancer Council, the newborn care unit at the Royal Hospital for Women, the Life's Little Treasures Foundation and the National Premmie Foundation.

 She is also an Ambassador for Dying with Dignity, and is the face of the Garvan Institute of Medical Research's research into pancreatic cancer, the disease responsible for her mother's death.

 In January 2011, Spicer interviewed anti-vaccination campaigner, Meryl Dorey (Australian Vaccination Network now Australian Vaccination-Skeptics Network) on 2UE.
 Citing an editorial in the British Medical Journal which confirmed there was now 'clear evidence' that the now discredited research linking autism with the MMR vaccine, undertaken by Andrew Wakefield, was conducted unethically and based on falsified data, Spicer asked Dorey to concede the AVN's "scare campaign" was based on "fraudulent and misleading information".
 When Dorey tried to direct listeners to her AVN website, Spicer ended the interview prematurely by terminating the call.
 And in December 2011, in an article for the Daily Telegraph, Spicer became a public advocate for childhood vaccination when she wrote of her frustration with the growing anti-vaccination lobby.

-In a 2010 Daily Telegraph article, Spicer urged politicians to approve the use of "medical marijuana".
+In a 2010 Daily Telegraph article, Spicer urged politicians to approve the use of medical marijuana.

-In June 2014, Spicer delivered a TEDx talk for Southbank Women in Brisbane, Queensland.
-In 2015, Spicer featured in a short documentary, Let's Talk About Breasts.

 In 2015, she became an ambassador for KidsMatter, an Australian mental health and wellbeing initiative focused on primary schools and early childhood.
 Spicer hosted KidsMatters's Starting School videos.
 In the same year, she was appointed as ambassador for Autism Spectrum Australia.

-In May 2017, Spicer addressed the Sydney Institute on the topic “Ways Forward for Women in the Workplace”.
-In her speech, Spicer argued quotas and targets are insufficient to address gender inequity in the workplace.
-Spicer was the MC for the 2017 International Women's Day Events in Brisbane.
+She is currently an Ambassador for ActionAid Australia, Emerge Australia and the Australian POTS Foundation, and Patron of the Pancreatic Cancer Alliance.

 In October 2017 after the Harvey Weinstein sexual abuse allegations made news, Spicer announced that she was investigating powerful Australian men in the media..
 She became a vocal #MeToo campaigner on Twitter and encouraged people involved in the Australian entertainment industry to share their stories of sexual harassment in the workplace.

 "In the wake of the Weinstein scandal I put out a very small tweet saying I was investigating … people in the Australian media(...)I'd expected to get perhaps a handful, a couple of dozen women responding.
 To this day 470 people have come forward."